johnathanlsimpson/resume/README.md

 ### Lead Developer, Designer, Community Manager, *vk.gy*
 2014 - PRESENT
 * Founder and lead developer for community-run repository of band information.
-* Developed custom-purpose, bi-lingual CMS powered by PHP7 and SQL.
+* Develop custom-purpose, bi-lingual CMS powered by PHP7 and SQL.
-* Designed and developed frontend using HTML5, CSS3, JavaScript ES6, and jQuery.
+* Design and develop frontend using HTML5, CSS3, JavaScript ES6, and jQuery.
 * Create custom automation tools with PHP and JavaScript to increase speed and ease of data entry.
 * Use command line/Git for version control and Github for collaboration with co-developer.
 * Continuously re-evaluate code to increase speed, reliability, and accessibility.